WV-design/Trinity-toolhead/README.md

 | sheet metal 9mm belts 2wd | "wings" interfere with the xy joints |
 | sheet metal 9mm belts 4wd | "wings" interfere with the xy joints |

+Note: The Y footprint of this toolhead is VERY small so you likely get extra travel.
+This means the bed can be further back.

 ## Current TODO list:
 * Forgot to do the K face mounting